-No. Chords must be direct connections that cut the loop.
+No. Chords must be direct connections - they cannot step through an intermediate node.

-No. Chords must be direct connections that cut the loop.
+No. Chords must be direct connections - they cannot step through an intermediate node.

 Detecting unchorded loops by inspection rapidly becomes difficult in large graphs, necessitating automated algorithms such as variable elimination.